 Conflict of Interest Disclosure: the authors have disclosed no relevant conflicts of interest.

 Version History: First published September 2013.
-Re-copy-edited by Sean Marks in September 2015.
+Re-copy-edited by Sean Marks in September 2015; edited again in June 2021 to reflect updates in the published literature.

 Fast Facts and Concepts are edited by Sean Marks MD (Medical College of Wisconsin) and associate editor Drew A Rosielle MD (University of Minnesota Medical School), with the generous support of a volunteer peer-review editorial board, and are made available online by the Palliative Care Network of Wisconsin (PCNOW); the authors of each individual Fast Fact are solely responsible for that Fast Fact’s content.
 The full set of Fast Facts are available at Palliative Care Network of Wisconsin with contact information, and how to reference Fast Facts.